Last Updated: July 2026

 Smart thermostat demand response programs are not one-time payments.
 They are recurring annual credits — money your utility deposits into your account every single year for doing almost nothing.
 No installation.
 No paperwork after the first enrollment.
 No service calls.
 You set your preferences once and the utility does the rest.

-The smart thermostat demand response program is not a utility marketing gimmick — it is a federally recognized grid management strategy documented by the US Department of Energy demand response overview as one of the most cost-effective tools for preventing grid failures during peak consumption periods.
+The best smart thermostat demand response program is not a utility marketing gimmick — it is a federally recognized grid management strategy documented by the US Department of Energy demand response overview as one of the most cost-effective tools for preventing grid failures during peak consumption periods.
 Your utility is not doing you a favor by offering credits — they are paying you because your participation saves them significantly more than they pay out.

 I enrolled my own ecobee in a demand response program enrollment three years ago.
 I have collected $340 in total credits since then without touching the device or filing a single form after the initial setup.
 That is $340 for approximately 45 minutes of one-time work.